Please note that the Faculty Senate is in the process of setting up a committee to revise the FSU Constitution.

 The Faculty Senate formulates measures for maintaining a comprehensive educational policy and for maximum use of the University’s intellectual resources.
-The Senate defines university-wide policies on academic matters, including Liberal Studies policy, admission, grading standards, and requirements for the awarding of degrees.
+The Senate defines university-wide policies on academic matters, including Liberal Studies/General Education requirements, admission, grading standards, and requirements for the awarding of degrees.
 The Senate may also formulate opinions on any subject of interest to the University and adopt resolutions thereon.

-The composition, powers, and rules of the Faculty Senate are defined in the Constitution of The Florida State University and further specified in the Bylaws of the Faculty Senate.
-Both Faculty Senate expectations and accountability measures required by the State of Florida, the federal government, and relevant accrediting bodies, such as the Southern Association of Colleges and Schools (SACS), require that faculty governance also occur at the College and Department levels.
+The composition, powers, and rules of the Faculty Senate are defined in the Constitution of Florida State University and further specified in the Bylaws of the Faculty Senate.
+Both Faculty Senate expectations and accountability measures required by the State of Florida, the federal government, and relevant accrediting bodies, such as the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), require that faculty governance also occur at the college and department levels.
 Specifically, all teaching units must have curriculum committees or the equivalent, and all units must have established procedures for faculty governance at the unit level.
-In addition, University Promotion and Tenure policies require that all departments and colleges have elected Promotion and Tenure Committees.
+In addition, university promotion and tenure policies require that all departments and colleges have elected Promotion and Tenure Committees.

 - “formulate measures for the maintenance of a comprehensive educational policy and for the maximum utilization of the intellectual resources of the University;” [Art.
 IV, Section B, (1)]